hicommonwealth/commonwealth/knowledge_base/Request-Handler-Optimization.md

 ## Change Log

-- 240705: Historicized and abridged by Graham Johnson.
+- 240705: Historicized and abridged by Graham Johnson (#8376).
 - 230602: Authored by Nakul Manchanda.